University of Engineering & Management, Kolkata

 The University of Engineering & Management (UEM), Kolkata is a private university located in New Town, Kolkata.
 It provides engineering, technological & management education.
-It was established in 2015 by IEM Trust, Act no. XXV and it is the third engineering institution founded by the IEM-UEM Group.
+It was established in 2015 by IEM Trust, Act no. 25 and it is the third engineering institution founded by the University of Engineering and Management(UEM) and the Institute of Engineering and management(IEM) Group.
 This university is administrated by the Institute of Engineering and Management (IEM) education group trust.

 History

 The IEM-UEM Group's presence in Kolkata began in the year 1989 as Institute of Engineering and Management (IEM) (Salt Lake, Sector V) was established in that year.
 It is an education group which has an experience of more than 27 years in the field of engineering and management education.
 In 2014, the state legislature of West Bengal passed the IEM Trust, Act no. XXV, 2014 to enable the establishment of the university in New Town area of Kolkata.
 It is the third engineering institution established by the IEM-UEM Group, which also established IEM and the University of Engineering & Management, Jaipur in Rajasthan in 2011.